EtienneLnr/EtienneLnr/README.md

 ## Hi there, I'm Etienne

 I’m an AI Research Scientist passionate about Deep Learning for time series and temporal data.
 My work focuses on designing neural architectures capable of learning from complex temporal dynamics — from forecasting to representation learning.
+Recently, my research has been centered on developing foundation models for time series, aiming to build general-purpose models that can transfer across domains and tasks in a zero-shot manner.

 ### Research Interests
 - Deep learning for time series and spatio-temporal modeling
+- Foundation models, large-scale pretraining and inference adaptation for time series
 - Time series representation learning and self-supervised learning
 - Imputation, forecasting, and other supervised tasks
 - Scientific and industrial applications of AI